sagnik1511/Tabular-AutoML/README.md

 ---

-1. Coment on the issue on which you want to work.
+1. Comment on the issue on which you want to work.
 2. If you get assigned, fork the repository.
-3. Create a new branch which should be named on your github user_id , e.g. ```sagnik1511```.
+3. Create a new branch which should be named on your GitHub user_id , e.g. ```sagnik1511```.
 4. Update the changes on that branch.
 5. Create a PR (Pull request) to the main branch of the parent repository.
-6. The PR title should named like this
+6. The PR title should be named like this
 ```[Issue Number] Heading of the issue```.
 7. Describe the changes you have done with proper reasons.